 1-Semester Course

-Course Content Provided by Apex
+Course Content Provided by Edmentum

 Psychology provides a solid overview of the field's major domains: methods, biopsychology, cognitive and developmental psychology, and variations in individual and group behavior.
+Focus on significant scientific research and on the questions that are most important to psychologists.
+Topics cluster around challenge questions, such as “What is happiness?”
+Students answer these questions before, during, and after they interact with direct instruction.

-Spanish I (Grades 6-8 Only)
+Spanish I (Grades 6-9 Only)

 2-Semester Course

-Course Content Provided by Apex
+Course Content Provided by Edmentum

 Students will become familiar with common vocabulary terms and phrases, comprehend a range of grammar patterns, and analyze and compare cultural practices of various Spanish-speaking countries.